LaunchCodeEducation/data-analysis-curriculum/content/eda-with-pandas/reading/numpy-intro/_index.md

  [3 7 9]]
 ```

-Lastly for this introduction, arthimetic functions can be performed on an array as a whole, or for a specific dimension.
+Lastly for this introduction, arithmetic functions can be performed on an array as a whole, or for a specific dimension.

 ```python {linenos=table}
 # import numpy as np